-Council's transport system includes 330km of urban roads.
-Only 23% of this urban road network has a pathway on at least one side of the road.
-Of the urban road network, there is 48.7 km of road without kerb and gutter, often leaving no reasonable flat walking area other than the road itself and potential roadside hazards such as deep table drains, piped driveway crossings and the like for people to negotiate.
+Council's transport system includes 331km of urban roads.
+Only 23% of this urban road network has a pathway on at least one side of the road, often leaving no reasonably flat walking area other than the road itself, with potential roadside hazards such as deep table drains, piped driveway crossings and the like for people to negotiate.

-Of the 65.1km of footpaths that have been provided, 25.2km are on identified bus routes whilst a further 15.8km are on school bus routes.
+Of the 66.5km of footpaths that have been provided, 25.2km are on identified bus routes while a further 15.8km are on school bus routes.

 Council's design standards require the provision of a footpath on one side of all new streets.
-As well as new roads, Council has been attempting to improve the safety of it's overall network by working toward all distributor roads having a path on both sides.
+As well as new roads, Council has been attempting to improve the safety of its overall network by working toward all distributor roads having a path on both sides.